Ryan Braun: Links to Biogenesis clinic and MLB suspension

 Although the standard suspension for a first offense under MLB's drug policy was, at that time, 50 games, Braun was suspended an additional 15 games for his actions during and after his appeal of the 2011 test.
 According to the Milwaukee Journal-Sentinel, MLB officials were particularly angered by a speech Braun made during 2012 spring training in which he attacked Laurenzi's integrity (suggesting that he tampered with the test because he supported the rival Chicago Cubs or was personally anti-Semitic) and the integrity of the drug program as a whole.
 MLB considered Braun's speech, as well as his earlier attacks on Laurenzi, to be conduct detrimental to baseball—an offense punishable under the collective bargaining agreement, not the drug policy.
 Braun accepted the additional suspension without appeal because of overwhelming evidence in the Biogenesis case.

 Admission and apology

 On August 22, 2013, Braun released a statement in which he apologized for using PEDs.
-He claimed to have used PEDs during the later part of the 2011 season to help him recover from a nagging injury.
-Braun said that using PEDs was "'a huge mistake'", adding that he had "'compounded the situation by not admitting my mistakes immediately'".
-Braun also apologized to Laurenzi, stating that he "'deeply regretted'" the comments he had made about him.
+He claimed to have used PEDs during the latter part of the 2011 season to help him recover from a nagging injury.
+Braun said that using PEDs was "a huge mistake," adding that he had "compounded the situation by not admitting my mistakes immediately".
+Braun also apologized to Laurenzi, stating that he "deeply regretted" the comments he had made about him.